Thoughts & Ideas

 The only other alternative was to take a train which left Katihar at about 4 pm and reached Patna by 11 pm and consisted only of second-class sleeper coaches.
 One of those slow trains meant for ferrying cheap Bihari labour to Punjab.
 We decided on taking the train as through the good offices of the local Officers Association we were able to get tickets and reservation in sleeper class.
 Ananthan was coming in and out of drug induced coma and was on oxygen support.
 In one of his lucid moments, we asked him of how could we inform his folks of this incident.
 He was clear that his parents should be informed only if he became well or died.
 They lived somewhere in the interior of Tamil Nadu, knew no Hindi or English, and would have no clue as to how to handle the situation.
 However, he had a brother who worked somewhere in the armed forces and should be informed.

 There are some interesting sidelights to the episode.
-Since Mohit and myself had moved directly from office we had no change of clothes, tooth brushes etc. Since my brother lived in Patna I managed by borrowing his clothes.
-With the money Mohit was carrying, he managed to purchase a ridiculous looking orange T Shirt and trousers from some pavement shop and lived in it for the next one week.
+Since Mohit and myself had moved directly from office we had no change of clothes, toiletries etc. Since my brother lived in Patna, I managed by borrowing his clothes.
+With the money Mohit was carrying, he purchased a ridiculous looking orange T Shirt and trousers from some pavement shop and lived in it for the next one week.

 Every dark cloud has a silver lining.
 Ananthan had been desperately seeking an Inter Circle Transfer to Madras Circle.
 He got it on priority soon after he was well enough.
 And all our other friends who were seeking ICTs from Patna Circle thereafter plotted to seek out someone who would be willing to give them a glancing shot, not life threatening but just enough to get them an ICT.
 Ananthan got married soon after getting his ICT to a medical doctor.